oscope-dev/scope/docs/docs/models/ScopeDoctorGroup.md

 ## Schema

 - `.spec.action` a series of steps to check and fix for the group.
+- `.spec.needs[]` an array of names required before this group can run.
 - `.spec.action[].required` default true, when true action failing check & fix will stop all execution.
 - `.spec.action[].check.paths` A list of globs to check for a change.
 - `.spec.action[].check.commands` A list of commands to execute, using the exit code to determine if changes are needed.